shoaiburrehman/Webbee-App/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+Problem statement:
+The company Construction Machine Management Inc. manages a fleet of diverse building machines and rents them out to building companies.
+The director Mr. Chechnik manages those with multiple paper staple folders.
+He would like to manage the inventory on his computer and asks you to develop an application for that purpose.

+User stories:
+As a staff member I want to have different machine types (bull dozers, cranes, chainsaws, ...)
+As a staff member I would like to specify which attributes the machine type has **once** (weight, power, manufacturing date, ...)
+As a staff member I want that attributes can be date, text, checkbox or number As a staff member I want to be able to update the attributes.
+As a staff member I want to be able to remove attributes that are no longer required As a staff member I want that all machines of one type share attributes (all cranes have a model, weight, manufacture date as well as a maximum lift weight for example)
+As a staff member I want to pick one of the attributes as a title attribute for the machines of one type (For eg. model).
+As a staff member I want to set a title for a machine type (Chainsaw, Bulldozer, ...)
+As a staff member I want to be able to add new machine types as well as to edit or delete existing ones at any time As a staff member I want to have many machines of each machine type ( for example 6 chainsaws from different brands that have different characteristics)
+As a staff member, I want to be able to filter by machine type (See all chain saws, all bull dozers, ...).
+As a staff member, I want to see the filters in a drawer.
+As a staff member I want to see all machines grouped by their type on one screen As a staff member I want to be able to add new machines as well as to edit or delete existing ones at any time As a staff member I want that everything is saved even after page reload As a staff member I want to use the app on my mobile phone or tablet.
+As a staff member I want that to see a beautiful user interface.
+**For a demo watch the following video:**

+## Do's

+use a library of your choice for the UI. use any other library that you consider helpful use ES6 use Typescript use React Native use any State Management Library - Redux /Mobx/ any other state management library (Except for React context and component state) use expo or use CRNA use AsyncStorage preferably, write function components.
+Dont's
+create an API to store the data to a server.